Sales and Consumer Engagement

 Guest Blog: Common pitfalls in lead follow up and how to avoid them

-It’s important to evaluate your post-contact strategy as part of your customer experience during the sales process.
-That is, once contact is established between a customer and salesperson, what do the next interactions or points of engagement look like.
+It’s important to evaluate your post-contact strategy as part of your borrower experience during the home loan process.
+That is, once contact is established between a borrower and salesperson, what do the next interactions or points of engagement look like.
 Are your sales reps actually following up?
-Are they accommodating customer communication preferences?
+Are they accommodating borrower communication preferences?
 These are important questions that leaders need to have the answers to.
 Even more, there needs to be a guarantee that what you expect is happening on the sales floor, is actually happening.
 Because if not, you’re leaving money on the table.

-- A sales rep take an application with a customer, quotes pricing, the customer says that they need to speak with their spouse, and asks the rep to call back tomorrow.
+- A sales rep takes an application with a borrower, quotes pricing, the borrower says that they need to speak with their spouse, and asks the rep to call back tomorrow.